philzook58/philzook58.github.io/_posts/2024-05-14-hashing-modulo.md

 Co-debruijn, upon which the technique in the paper above is based, makes a canonical tree form for lambda terms by making a little tree map from the position the variable is bound to wehre it is used.
 That's smart. <https://arxiv.org/pdf/1807.04085> <https://jesper.sikanda.be/posts/1001-syntax-representations.html>

+I'm cribbing on the name "Satisfiability Modulo Theories" for the title of this post.
+Hash Modulo Alpha is something that has been published and discussed, but I think this is kind of a part of a more general concept of hashing which respecting interesting notions of equality.

 <https://www.preprints.org/manuscript/201710.0192/v1/download>   Ricard O’Keefe How to Hash a Set.

 Graph hashing is OP.
 You can map hashing modulo alpha into graphs by making `var` nodes for every variables.
 It fits into the above framework.